Arab Knowledge and Management Society: Agreements with international organizations

 At the end of 1994, AKMS submitted a membership application that was approved by the ISO/TC 176 Committee.

 AKMS was the first Arab non-profit organization to become a member of one of the technical committees of the International Organization for Standardization (ISO).
-The Society was granted a membership in 1994 to join the most ISO/TC 176/SC2.
+The Society was granted a membership in 1994 to join the most ISO technical committee 176/SC2.

 The Society's membership in this committee is a representative one, as active membership is limited to official national standardization institutions.
-It is worth mentioning that AKMS is one of only two Arab representatives that have joined the ISO/TC 176 committee, the other Arab organization being the Egyptian Standardizations Organization.
-So far, no other Arab organizations have joined this committee.
+AKMS was one of only two Arab representatives that have joined the ISO/TC 176 committee, the other Arab organization being the Egyptian Standardizations Organization.

 In 1998, the Society's representative, Khaled Abu-Osbeh was elected to join a group of experts called ISO/TC 176/SC 2/WG 18.
-This group was responsible for laying down the ISO specifications.
+This working group was responsible for laying down the ISO specifications.

 In October 2001, during the committees’ meetings held in the British city of Birmingham, the Society was accepted as a member of the ISO/TC 176 committee and was invited to participate in the ISO/TC 176/SC3 committee, in recognition of its active role in the ISO/TC 176/SC2 committee.

-In the year 2006, AKMS managed to secure cooperation agreements with several international organizations that work in the field of knowledge and quality management.
+In 2006, AKMS managed to secure cooperation agreements with several international organizations that work in the field of knowledge and quality management.
 AKMS was awarded membership of the British Institute of Quality Assurance (IQA).
 The IQA membership has granted the Society several advantages, among which are the provision of all publications and data related to quality on a regular basis as well as a Memorandum of Understanding (MoU) with the IQA to set up a mechanism for cooperation in the field of professional training and publications.

 During that same year, AKMS activated its agreement with the International Standardized Testing Organization (ISTO).
 The agreement involved updating the Society's data on the ISTO website in addition to providing the Society with the marketing materials necessary to market the ISTO exams.
 Meanwhile, partnership with ICANN was also enhanced through several cooperation agreements signed.

 In July 2007, AKMS launched the first quality-specialized program in the Arab region; the Arab Certified Quality Manager (ACQM) program.

 Cooperation agreements

-AKMS has concluded several academic agreements through which it seeks to realize benefits for all members in the Arab world.
-Such agreements include, but are not limited to, the following:
+AKMS has concluded several academic agreements through which it seeks to realize benefits for all members.
+Such agreements include the following: